 Beginning in the second quarter of 2009, the Company began granting restricted stock units in lieu of incentive stock options to senior employees.
-The vesting of these RSU's is dependent on the achievement of various corporate objectives established by the Compensation Committee of the Board of Directors.
+The vesting of these RSU's is dependent on the achievement of various corporate objectives established by the Compensation Committee of the Board of Directors, as well as, in certain instances, the passage of time.